Living Willow Information

 In recent years willow has been recognised an excellent plant for use as a quick, easy and cost effective hedge or screen.
 It is now used in gardens, farms and by landowners as simple hedging and screening of unsightly objects & views.
 It's even planted for use as windbreaks as the willow is tolerant of windy, exposed and even coastal conditions.

 The benefits to wildlife are also worth noting.
 Willow produces catkins very early in the year providing essential food for bees and insects.
-They also provide habitats for various birds and bees throughout the year - not to mention grazing fodder for passing deer.
+They also provide habitats for various birds and bees throughout the year.

 General Willow Planting Info